 Boiling water is the foundation of camp cookery.
 It is the task that you will perform the most often.
 Whether you're making hot drinks on your bumper in the morning or trying to force down another freeze-dried meal in the backcountry, you'll be boiling water frequently and consistently.
 To test this, we timed how long it took to bring two cups of water to a boil with the main pot from each set.
 Our results varied considerably, as several factors can drastically affect boiling time.

-We are surprised by the Sea to Summit X Set 32, as the main pot has a boiling time of a mere two minutes and 15 seconds.
-This set does not have a heat exchanger ring, and we attribute its success to its large surface area and thin anodized aluminum bottom that allows ready heat transfer.
-The kettle in this set took a little longer to boil water, about two minutes and 45 seconds.
+We were surprised by the Sea to Summit X-Pot's larger cousin, the Sea to Summit X Set 32, as the main pot had a boiling time of only two minutes and 15 seconds.
+The kettle in this set took a little longer to boil, about two minutes and 45 seconds.
 The unique kettle included with the Winterial 11 Piece Camping Cookware Set is another "flat bottomed" pot with a quick boiling time.
 We attribute the fast boil time of the Winterial kettle to its shape, proportions, and tight-sealing lid over a small opening.

 Other pot sets like the GSI Outdoors Bugaboo Camper (and nearly identical GSI Pinnacle Camper) and GSI Outdoors Glacier Basecamper offer about an average boiling time, hanging around three minutes, 50 seconds.
-The MSR Ceramic set is a tiny bit faster due to material that offers better conductivity and a tight-fitting pot lid.
+The MSR Ceramic set is a tiny bit faster because its material offers better conductivity and has a tight-fitting pot lid.

-Smaller pots sets also offer a faster boiling time.
-For example, the Snowpeak Personal Cooker is tiny and will boil one liter of water in three minutes and five seconds.
+Smaller pot sets also offer a faster boiling time.
+For example, the Snow Peak Personal Cooker is tiny and will boil one liter of water in three minutes and five seconds.
 The GSI Glacier 1-Person is similar with the same amount of time.
-Both have a thinner stainless steel construction, with an aluminum core that conducts heat quite quickly.
+Both have a thinner stainless steel construction, with an aluminum core that quickly conducts heat.
 The uncoated and smaller construction makes it that much better.
 We also appreciate the 3:10 boiling time of the Snow Peak Trek 700 Titanium, a camping cup built for boiling water and rehydrating meals on the go.